 If you live in a no-fault insurance state, there are some guidelines as to how to make a claim.
 For instance, instead of giving a statement to the other party’s insurance provider, you work exclusively with your own insurer.

 Depending on what your policy requires, you may need to provide your insurer with a statement and medical proof of damages relating to the accident.
 Your insurance company may often appoint the physician or hospital responsible for examining you after an accident.

-You may not have a choice on where you can get treatment, but working with these insurance-approved doctors or hospitals ensures that your claim gets processed in the quickest way possible.
+You may not have a choice on where you can get treatment, but working with these insurance-approved doctors or hospitals ensures that your claim gets processed as quickly as possible.
 Legal proceedings, paperwork and treatment can easily become unmanageable.